 How accurate is AI threat detection?

 Accuracy varies enormously by implementation.
 Well-implemented AI detection at leading MDR providers achieves false positive rates below 10%, with detection accuracy continuously improving through analyst feedback loops.
 Poorly implemented AI detection can generate significant noise while missing real threats.
-The quality of training data, the sophistication of the model, and the quality of the feedback loop all determine accuracy.
+Model quality, training data, and feedback loop quality all determine accuracy.

 What data sources does AI threat detection need?

-Effective AI threat detection needs broad, high-quality data coverage: endpoint telemetry (process execution, file activity, network connections), identity and authentication logs, network traffic data, cloud audit logs, and application events.
+Effective AI threat detection needs broad, high-quality data coverage: endpoint telemetry (process execution, file activity, network connections), identity and authentication logs, network traffic data, cloud audit logs, application events, and identity signals.
 The more comprehensive and higher-quality the data, the more effective the AI detection.
 Gaps in data coverage create blind spots that AI cannot see around.